What is heart block?

 If you have sudden cardiac arrest, you won't be able to get care for yourself.
 It's very important to make sure the people you see on a regular basis know what to do in an emergency.
 Calling 911 is the most important first step.

 - Heart block occurs when the electrical signals from the top chambers of your heart don’t conduct correctly to the bottom chambers of your heart.

-- Heart block may cause no symptoms or it may cause dizziness, fainting, the feeling of skipped or irregular heartbeats, chest pain, trouble breathing, fatigue, or even cardiac arrest
+- Heart block may cause no symptoms.
+Or it may cause dizziness, fainting, the feeling of skipped or irregular heartbeats, trouble breathing, fatigue, or even cardiac arrest.

 - Depending on your degree of heart block, you may not need treatment.
 For some, a pacemaker is advised.